5K Running Plan for Beginners to Advanced Runners

 What Is a 5K?

 A 5K race is the most common race distance, and many people refer to 5K races as 5Ks and drop the race part.
-A 5K can also be a training run though, as 5K refers to the distance.
+A 5K can also be a training run, though, as 5K refers to the distance.
 If you are new to 5Ks, you may be wondering how far is a 5K in miles.
 A 5K run is 3.1 miles or 5 kilometers.

 Training for a 5K Race

-If you’re a beginning runner or are easing back into running after an injury or lapse, you will want to focus on building your endurance to train for a 5K.
-For more experienced runners who already run distances up to 5K and beyond, speed workouts will help you become a faster 5K runner.
-I have speed workouts included in the advanced 5K running plan here as well as offer 5 free speed workouts in detail in my post on 5 Speed Workouts for 5K Success.
+If you’re a beginner runner or are easing back into running after an injury or lapse, you will want to focus on building your endurance to train for a 5K.
+For intermediate runners who already run distances up to 5K and beyond, speed workouts will help you improve your finishing time.
+I have speed workouts included in the advanced 5K running plan here, and I offer 5 free speed workouts in detail in my post on 5 Speed Workouts for 5K Success.

 Choosing Your Training Plan

-If you’re not sure which 5K training plan is right for you, consider where you are at with your current training.
-For new runners and those easing back into running, I recommend going with the 5K Running Plan for Beginners.
 If you regularly run 3 or more times a week and you run 3 miles or longer for at least one run a week, then you can go with the 5K Training Plan for Advanced Runners.
 I know there is a big great area within the two levels, so each training plan can be adapted to different fitness levels.

-5K Training Plan for Advanced Runners
+5K Running Plan for Advanced Runners

 Here are some helpful terms to know in the plan: